Professional Liability Insurance Coverage For Your Business

 The risks inherent in running a business are far-reaching and encompass much more than physical property damage or employee injuries.
 Even small mistakes can have detrimental consequences and lead to litigation if not handled correctly.

 For example, let’s say you own an accounting firm that provides tax preparation services.
 You offer your clients advice on their finances and how they may legally minimize their taxes owed through deductions while remaining compliant with applicable regulations.
-However, due to a clerical error on an employee’s part following a new regulation implementation process error that resulted in incorrect tax calculation for several clients – thus resulting in audits from the IRS- the firm could be held liable even though it was unintentional.
+However, due to a professional error on an employee’s part following a new regulation implementation process error that resulted in incorrect tax calculation for several clients – thus resulting in audits from the IRS- the firm could be held liable even though it was unintentional.

 Some business owners may feel that they do not need this type of insurance because they are confident in their skills and believe that they can avoid lawsuits with due diligence and proper communication with clients.
 However, it is essential to understand the limits of one’s own control when it comes to protecting themselves from legal action.

-According to the same survey by The Hartford mentioned earlier, only 35% of small businesses carried general liability coverage, much less professional liability insurance.
+According to the same survey by The Hartford mentioned earlier, only 35% of small businesses carried general liability insurance, much less professional liability insurance.
 A high percentage of organizations believe their existing commercial general liability policies will furnish sufficient protection against potential legal proceedings- despite significant gaps.

 ● Professionals in fields like law and accounting are often required by law or professional associations to have professional liability insurance, demonstrating its significance in protecting professionals from potential legal issues.